IS2AI/COHI-O365/README.md

 ## Download the datasets
 ### The COHI-O365 dataset
-One can access the COHI dataset using the following Google Drive link: (to be inserted)
+One can access the COHI-O365 dataset using the following Google Drive link: [COHI-O365](https://drive.google.com/file/d/18O-_tdxNE7xcd6x9yTrD6-SH8i-HIkfB/view?usp=drive_link)

-### The FisheyeCOCO dataset
+### The RMFV365 dataset
-The RMFV365 dataset can be downloaded with a link: (insert!!!)
+The RMFV365 dataset can be downloaded with a link: (Link is coming!!!)

 ## Requirements